NVIDIA/aistore/README.md

 0
 ```

-Or, you can run all of the above non-interactively:
+Or, you can run all the above non-interactively:

 ```console
 $ make kill; make deploy <<< $'10\n3\n2\n0'
 ```

 > The example deploys 3 gateways and 10 targets, each with 2 local simulated filesystems.
-Also notice the "Cloud" prompt above, and the fact that access to 3rd party Cloud storage is a deployment-time option.
+> Also notice the "Cloud" prompt above, and the fact that access to 3rd party Cloud storage is a deployment-time option.

 > `make kill` will terminate local AIStore if it's already running.

+For more development options and tools, please refer to [development docs](docs/development.md).

-Finally, the `go test` (above) will create an ais bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.
+Finally, the `go test` (above) will create an AIS bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.

 Alternatively, if you happen to have Amazon and/or Google Cloud account, make sure to specify the corresponding (S3 or GCS) bucket name when running `go test` commands.
 For example, the following will download objects from your (presumably) S3 bucket and distribute them across AIStore:

 ```console
 $ BUCKET=myS3bucket go test ./tests -v -run=download